chutzcraft/EDGE64/index.md

  <center> View footage on the <a href="https://www.youtube.com/channel/UCBA3RA50y8PV0hqBJL9CR-w/videos"><i>Youtube Channel</i></a> to check out all the progress on things EDGE64 related!</center><br>
 ---
-<h2><b>EDGE 64</b> is a _Doom 2 modification megawad for the EDGE source port._ It is a project in the style of Doom 64, however it is not created as a total conversion of Doom 64.</h2>
+<h2><b>EDGE 64</b> is a Doom 2 modification megawad for the EDGE source port.
+It is a project in the style of Doom 64, however it is not created as a total conversion of Doom 64.</h2>

-<em>_**For more "faithful" renditions of Doom 64, please check out Doom 64: Absolution for the Doomsday Engine, Doom 64: Retribution for GZDOOM, and Brutal Doom 64 for the GZDOOM engine.**_ </em>
+<em>_**For more faithful renditions of Doom 64, please check out Doom 64: Absolution for the Doomsday Engine, Doom 64: Retribution for GZDOOM, and Brutal Doom 64 for the GZDOOM engine.**_ </em>

 This project will come packaged with user-created levels tuned to challenge any demon slayer.
 Consider supporting the official release by Bethesda through Steam, or Microsoft Store. **IN ORDER TO RUN EDGE64 YOU MUST HAVE A DOOM2.WAD** game, or you can use FREEDOOM2 which is a freeware open-source project to make playing patched and user-created content possible.
 You can download the project <a href="https://freedoom.github.io/download.html">here</a>.